Kiritimati

 It lies 232 km north of the equator, 2160 km south of Honolulu, and 5360 km from San Francisco.
-Kiritimati is in the world's farthest forward time zone, UTC+14, and is therefore one of the first inhabited places on Earth to experience New Year's Day. (see also Caroline Atoll, Kiribati).
+Kiritimati is in the world's furthest forward time zone, UTC+14, and is therefore one of the first inhabited places on Earth to experience New Year's Day (see also Caroline Atoll, Kiribati).
 Although it lies 2460 km east of the 180th meridian, the Republic of Kiribati realigned the International Date Line in 1995, placing Kiritimati to the west of the dateline.

 Nuclear tests were conducted on and around Kiritimati by the United Kingdom in the late 1950s, and by the United States in 1962.
 During these tests, the island was not evacuated, exposing the i-Kiribati residents and the British, New Zealand, and Fijian servicemen to nuclear radiation.

-The entire island is a Wildlife Sanctuary; access to five particularly sensitive areas is restricted.
+The entire island is a wildlife sanctuary; access to five particularly sensitive areas is restricted.

 History

 Kiritimati was initially inhabited by Polynesian people.
 Radiometric dating from sites on the island place the period of human use between 1250 and 1450 AD.
-Permanent human settlement on Kiritimati likely never occurred.
+Permanent human settlement on Kiritimati likely didn't occur until 1882.
 Stratigraphic layers excavated in fire pits show alternating bands of charcoal indicating heavy use and local soil indicating a lack of use.
 As such, some researchers have suggested that Kiritimati was used intermittently (likely by people from Tabuaeran to the north) as a place to gather resources such as birds and turtles in a similar fashion to the ethnographically documented use of the five central atolls of the Caroline Islands.

 Archaeological sites on the island are concentrated along the east (windward) side of the island and known sites represent a series of habitation sites, marae, and supporting structures such as canoe storage sheds and navigational aids.